 Structure and routine are an integral part of how an effective classroom functions.
 The structure of a classroom is composed of the physical setting within the classroom and the procedures and routines that create effective use of the environment.
-Students with emotional regulation deficits and behavioral difficulties require external organization and structure within the learning environment to support their ability to feel safe and be present and calm.
-Classroom procedures and routines that are explicitly, clearly, consistently, and succinctly implemented across the educational day will decrease student anxiety and wasted instructional time, and increase the ability to concentrate.
+Students with emotional regulation deficits and behavioral difficulties require external organization and structure within the learning environment to support their ability to be present, calm, and feel safe.
+Classroom procedure and routines that are explicitly, clearly, consistently, and succinctly implemented across the educational day will decrease student anxiety, increase the ability to concentrate, and decrease wasted instructional time.

-The ultimate goal is that the classroom environment does not contribute to problem behaviors.
+The ultimate goal is that the classroom environment not contribute to problem behaviors.
 There may be environmental triggers that create, impact, and add to unwanted student behavior.
 Therefore, structure and routine help to decrease negative behavior.
 Designing an effective classroom environment, including the structural components, should strive to decrease or remove as many environmental triggers of difficult behavior as possible (Epstein, Cullinan, & Weaver, 2008).